Shuffle algebras associated to surfaces: Geometry of the moduli space of sheaves

 \begin{proposition} The projection map $\fZ \rightarrow \CM' \times S$ is the projectivization:

 We write $\CK_S$ both for the canonical bundle of $S$ and for its pull-back to $\CM' \times S$.
 The line bundle $\CL$ on $\fZ$ coincides with $\CO(-1)$ in the right-hand side. \\

 \end{proposition}

-\begin{proof} To keep the explanation simple, we will prove the Proposition at the level of closed points, and leave the more precise derived scheme-theoretic language to the interested reader.
+\begin{proof} To keep the explanation simple, we will prove the Proposition at the level of closed points, and leave the analogous language for arbitrary dg scheme-valued points to the interested reader.
 As we have seen in the previous Subsection, points of $\fZ$ are in one-to-one correspondence with diagrams \eqref{eqn:huge}.
 In order to prove Proposition \ref{prop:tower}, we need to show that there is a one-to-one correspondence:

-Consider the following commutative diagram, induced from the Ext long exact sequences corresponding to the sequence $0 \rightarrow \fm(-mH) \rightarrow \CO(-mH) \rightarrow \CO_x \rightarrow 0$:
+Consider the following commutative diagram, induced from the Ext long exact sequences corresponding to the sequence $0 \rightarrow \fm(-mH) \rightarrow \CO(-mH) \rightarrow \BC_x \rightarrow 0$: